johnrsibert/JonzPandemic/index.md

 ### Model conclusions
 The data at hand are sufficiently informative to estimate the parameters of a simplified SIR model.
 The estimated transmission and mortality rates trends seem consistent with the observed prevalence trajectories.

-I'm currently working on inclusion of a **R**emoved compartment in a slightly less simple model, that is when I'm not drawing prevalence graphs.
+However the rapidly increasing proportion of fully vaccinated people effectively reduces the size of the *S**usceptible compartment.
+Clearly some more model development would be appropriate.

 ## Curiosities